 More than 30% of older adults fall every year.
 One in 20 hospitalizations of older people is directly related to falling.
 The consequences of a fall often lead to substantial financial costs and a significant change in quality-of-life.
 The annual medical expense for fall-related injuries in US adults over age 65 is greater than $20 billion (2005 data).

 In addition to pain and decreased mobility from a fall, other consequences can be much more serious.
 A fall can cause hip fracture, bleeding into the brain, and premature death.

 Physical conditioning with a structured exercise program that includes balance training is considered the most important component in reducing falls.

 Regular Exercise Can Improve Mental Health, Too!

 When we think of the health benefits of exercise, we mostly think of the physical benefits.
 But, regular exercise provides a variety of mental health benefits, too.
 People who exercise regularly have less depression and they sleep better.

 In addition, there is growing evidence that regular exercise can prevent the development of dementia.
 I've been saying for years that what's good for the heart is good for the brain: research is now showing that aerobic exercise and a heart-healthy diet can also reduce your risk of developing dementia.
-I have written an extensive review of how exercise can prevent dementia here: "Exercise and Dementia".
+I've written an extensive review of how exercise can prevent dementia here: "Exercise and Dementia".

 Being Fit Can Prolong Your Life!